shimaore/exultant-songs/middleware/reference_in_pouchdb.coffee.md

         debug 'Another module provided the functions, not starting.' return

-* cfg.session.db (URI) The PouchDB URI of the database used to store call reference data
+* cfg.session.db (URI) The PouchDB URI of the database used to store call reference data.
+See session.reference_data, session.reference.

       db = new PouchDB @cfg.session.db